brdw/endless/README.md

 To configure cassandra for Endless we have provide a fabfile that creates the keyspace and table where all data is stored.

-$ fab hosts:localhost install
+> fab hosts:localhost install

 Installation of Endless itself is a simple command provided you don't have trouble compiling c libs

-$ python setup.py install
+> python setup.py install

 Assuming everything is running on localhost we have provided a simple example of configuring and starting the server in examples/simple_server.py

-$ cd examples
+> cd examples
-$ python simple_server.py
+> python simple_server.py
 INFO:werkzeug: * Running on http://127.0.0.1:5000/

 Pointing your browser to http://localhost:5000/ should then show you the welcome json to let you know everything is working

 # Adding data

 Endless exploits the REST concepts of collections and objects.
 Let's create a new user and put them in the /users collections.
-We do this via POST, passing a json header, and then the json data as a string
+We do this via POST, passing a json header, and then the json data as a string.

-$